Yasemin Girgin

 About Me

 I am a PhD candidate in Sociology at Boston University.
-My research spans economic sociology, organizations, culture, strategy, political sociology, and social psychology.
+My research spans economic sociology, organizations, culture, strategy, and social psychology.

 Dissertation Research